Superconductivity of Carbon Compounds with Sodalite Structure

+In Fig. \ref{phase-dia-A}, we show a phase diagram of C$_6$.
+Here, the horizontal axis is the fictitious charge and the vertical axis is the lattice constant $a$.
+In this figure, the lower right area with large red solid circles shows the mechanical instability characterized by the inequality $c_{11} - c_{12} < 0$.
+On the other hand, the upper left area with large blue solid circles shows the mechanical instability characterized by the inequality $c_{44} < 0$.
+In addition, large blue open circles represent the area indicating only dynamical instability, not mechanical instability.

+Although the doped C$_6$ system is a fictitious model, it is interesting to calculate $T_{\rm c}$.\cite{Lu-2016} The result may become a good reference for considering the superconductivity of $X$C$_6$ systems.
+We show $T_{\rm c}$\cite{Tc-too-high} as a function of the fictitious charge and the lattice constant $a$ for C$_6$ in Fig. \ref{C6super}.
+Figure \ref{C6super}(a) indicates that $T_{\rm c}$ increases with the absolute value of the fictitious charge.
+It also shows that $T_{\rm c}$ reaches $\sim 80$ K at -0.9 $|e|$, where $\lambda$ is 1.94 and $\omega_{\rm log}$ is 471 K. Figure \ref{C6super}(b) shows that $T_{\rm c}$ increases with $a$, and this tendency seems to be unrelated to the sign of the fictitious charge.

-Next, we consider the compounds, $X$C$_6$ which combine carbon and an $X$ atom.
-Mainly, we present the results of the compounds NaC$_6$, ClC$_6$, and HC$_6$ as typical cases, and the result of YH$_6$ is also shown for comparison.
-The optimum pressure at which the crystal structure stabilizes depends on the type of $X$ atom.
-For example, NaC$_6$ is stable over about 30 GPa, and ClC$_6$ is stable at pressures below only a few GPa, where the size of $a$ is 4.43 \AA for the former and 4.62 \AA for the latter.
+Next, we consider compounds of $X$C$_6$ combining carbon atoms and an $X$ atom.
+As a typical case, the results for compounds NaC$_6$ and ClC$_6$ are mainly shown.
+The optimum pressure for stabilizing the crystal structure depends on the kind of the $X$ atom in the compounds.
+For example, NaC$_6$ is stable above $\sim$ 30 GPa, and ClC$_6$ is stable even at 0 GPa, where $a$ is 4.43 ${\rm \AA}$ in the former case and 4.62 ${\rm \AA}$ in the latter case.

-In Figs.\ref{e-band-all}, we show band structures of NaC$_6$ at 30 GPa, ClC$_6$ at 0 GPa, HC$_6$ at 0 GPa, and YH$_6$ at 170 GPa.
-When the compound becomes metal, the combined $X$ atom can be regarded as a dopant that brings carriers into C$_6$, where NaC$_6$ corresponds to electron doping, and ClC$_6$ and HC$_6$ correspond to hole doping.
-On the other hand, the band structure of YH$_6$ does not have a clear gap structure, and the energy band seems to be continuous around $E_{\rm F}$, as shown in Fig.\ref{e-band-all}(d).
-The overall behaviors of bands of NaC$_6$ and HC$_6$ are similar to that of C$_6$, and it suggests that its band is rigid for doping.
-On the other hand, the band of ClC$_6$ near $E_{\rm F}$ is complex, and seems to have a mix of a carbon band and other bands.
+In Figs. \ref{e-band-all3}(a) and \ref{e-band-all3}(b), we show the electronic band structures of NaC$_6$ at 30 GPa and ClC$_6$ at 0 GPa.
+When the compound becomes a metal, the atom $X$ can be regarded as a dopant that brings carriers into C$_6$.
+Here, NaC$_6$ corresponds to the electron doping case and ClC$_6$ is the hole doping case.
+The overall behavior of the band of NaC$_6$ is similar to that of C$_6$, as shown in Fig. \ref{C6-band}(a).
+It suggests that the band structure is rigid against doping.